-The Oncology Specialty Examination is a four-part examination given over a two-day period.
-The examination will usually be configured as follows:
+The Oncology Specialty Examination is a multi-part examination given over a two-day period.
+The examination will be configured as follows:

-- 1) Multiple choice: 150 questions. - 2) Short answer: 50 questions. - 3) Essay: -Six essay questions, five of which the candidate must choose to answer. - 4) Practical: -Multiple choice format. .
+- 1) Multiple choice: 2 sections.
+Section one: basic science; section two: clinical application and patient management. - 2) Short answer: 50 questions.

+3) Practical: Short answer format. .
 Case modalities will be used to present diagnostic and therapeutic problems; interpretation of clinical pathology, radiographs, CT and MRI images and cytologies will be required.
 Problem-solving will be stressed.